• Skip to main content

 • 3 pieces naan cut into quarters

-• 1 tsp fresh oregano pulled off the stems
+• 1 teaspoon fresh oregano pulled off the stems

 Instructions